reach-sh/reach-lang/docs/src/rsh/errors/index.md

 You have to actually read and try to understand these messages.
 They will never be "Google-able", because they are intimately connected with your particular program.

-For this guide, we will take as an example the errorneous program from the fourth step of the _Rock, Paper, Scisssors!_ tutorial, @{seclink("tut-5")}.
+For this guide, we will take as an example the erroneous program from the fourth step of the _Rock, Paper, Scissors!_ tutorial, @{seclink("tut-5")}.
 Here's a sample of and link to that program:

 ```